olekaspt/Lab10/README.md

   *	Node data.
 This will be a template.
 1. The HashTable class should have the following methods fully implemented.
   *	Constructor –  No default constructor.
 The construsctor will have an input indicating the maximum number of items the Hash table can store.
-  *	Hash – This should be a private function that accepts a int and returns an int.
+  *	Hash – This should normally is private function that accepts a int and returns an int.
 But for testing purposes make it public.
 For this, we are going to take the modulus by the maximum size of the table.
   *	AddItem – adds an item to list.
   *	GetItem – searches the list for a given item.
 If found, it returns a pointer to the item but doesn’t remove it from the list.
   *	Contains – returns an int indicating the number of items in the table.